 Figure 2.7 shows the most common geometries of electrode tips used in RSW.
 For welding coated steels, the truncated cone electrode is typically recommended with an included angle between 90° and 120°.
 This geometry is used due to its low geometric tip growth rate, however it is subject to macro-deformation or "mushrooming".
+Geometric growth is the enlargement of the tip diameter due to the reduction in electrode tip length.
+Tip length reduction is usually considered to be caused by adhesive wear process that progressively removes material from the electrode tip surface.
+As the tip length is decreased, the contact face intersects the electrode geometry at a lower point.
 Mushrooming is commonly dealt with by machining the electrode tip in situ, or dressing the electrode.
 Another common geometry of electrode used is the domed electrode, although this electrode has a higher geometric growth rate, it is able to comply with machine/electrode misalignments.
 This geometry also does not suffer from severe macro-deformation as the truncated electrode does.